 Good brakes are key, especially when you’re getting out after a little while away.
 You want to know, for sure, that you can stop when you need to!
 Test your brakes.
 If you have to pull the handle all the way to the handlebar before they engage, you hear scraping, or you experience a wobble, it’s time to make some adjustments.

 You should also check the thickness of your brake pads and look for wear and tear.
 If they are less than 1.5 mm thick or show signs of damage, replace them before you ride this spring.
-That way, you won’t have to worry about them again for a while.
+That way, you won’t have to worry about them again for a while and you’ll be sure to stop every time you pull the brake levers.

 Ride slowly on a flat surface to test your gears.
 Shift from one to the next until you’ve hit them all.
 If any of them have problems or everything seems to jump around and the bike skips gears, it’s time to make some adjustments.